 In the past, high-potential artists had far more time to grow, experiment, and even fail before coming up with something great.
 A record label would sign an act for three or four releases (sometimes less, sometimes more), and during the amount of time needed to produce and publish those records, an artist had the opportunity to mature.

 Today the industry demands a finished product.
 Full stop.

 New young stars, sometimes even teenagers, rise almost daily, offering some perfectly polished tracks that cost them (or their parents) thousands of dollars.
 They have no time to work on themselves and their music, to hit the road and make some life experiences to feed their art: they need to start making money quickly to return on the investment initially made.

 However, probably because money wasn’t a big problem back then, record labels would sometimes bet on quirky acts, outsiders, and innovators.
 Noncommercial stuff.
-That’s how we managed to listen to Frank Zappa (and love him), for example.
+That’s how we managed to listen to (and love) Frank Zappa, for example.